tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 Please note the Sphincs+SHA256 x"f/s" in the above table denotes whether its the Sphincs+ fast (f) version or small (s) version for "x" bit AES security level.
 Refer to {{?I-D.ietf-lamps-cms-sphincs-plus-02}} for further details on Sphincs+ algorithms.

-The following table below also discusses the signature size difference for similar SPHINCS+ algorithm security levels but of different category i.e., fast (f) or small (s) version.
+The following table discusses the signature size differences for similar SPHINCS+ algorithm security levels with the "simple" version but for different categories i.e., (f) for fast verification and (s) for compactness/smaller.
+Both SHA256 and SHAKE-256 parametrisation output the same signature sizes, so both have been included.

 | PQ Security Level | Algorithm | Public key size (in bytes) | Private key size (in bytes) | Signature size (in bytes) |
 | ------------------ | --------------------------------- | --------------------------- | --------------------------- | ------------------------------------ |